Key takeaways

 Hotel rate parity

-Also known as price parity and rate parity, this is when your hotel offers consistent rates across all distribution channels.
+Also called price or rate parity, it ensures a hotel offers consistent rates across all distribution channels.

 Invoice

-A hotel bill that states all the charges for a guest’s stay, such as room, meals, services, and any other incidentals.
-It is given to guests at the end of their stay.
+A hotel bill listing all charges for a guest’s stay, including room, meals, services and incidentals, provided at check-out.

 KPI (key performance indicators)